 Belmont Station Chicago, IL

-Sailing Vanguard 15s, Lasers, 420s, Sonars and Rhodes 19s.
+Sailing Vanguard 15s, Lasers, 420s, J/70’s, and Sonars.
 In the fall late September through mid-November on Sundays.
-Vanguard 15's (2 person) and Lasers (1 person) start at 10 AM.
-Sonars (3 person), 420's (2 person) and Rhodes 19s (2 or 3 person) start at 1:30.
-The Rhodes 19s, Vanguard 15's and Lasers must bring their own boat and are open to anyone.
-Club owned 420's can be used by non-members but members have priority.
+Vanguard 15’s (2 person) and Lasers (1 person), and 420’s start at 10 AM.
+Sonars (3 person), 420’s (2 person) and J/70’s (2 or 3 person) start at 1:30.
+The J/70’s, Vanguard 15’s and Lasers must bring their own boat and are open to anyone.
+Club owned 420’s can be used by non-members but members have priority.
 Sonars must be skippered by a member but can have non-member crew (membership refers to CYC membership).
 Fees vary depending on fleet and can be paid by race or deeply discounted for the whole series.

 Johnson Slough Yacht Club